wareya/gammakit/readme.md

 - - Separate initialization and invocation
 - - The generator state value returned by initialiation truth-tests as whether the generator has finalized
 - - Using the invoke statement on a generator state value resumes its execution until it yields or returns
+- Runtime metaprogramming
-- Runtime metaprogramming - procedural code generation with text and/or ASTs, compiles into a bytecode function that you can call several times
+- - Procedural code generation with text and/or ASTs, compiles into a bytecode function taking no arguments that you can call several times

 For example, the following code: